evilsoft/crocks/docs/src/pages/docs/functions/helpers.md

 is that the defaults are applied immediately, reducing the number of partial applications to just the number of required parameters.
 Adding optional parameters to functions may not be a good choice if the intention is to use them with `curry`, as the ability to change the defaults is lost.
-Worse yet, any parameter after the first optional parameter, without an explicit default value, defaults to `undefined`.
+Parameters are applied up until the first optional parameter, at which point subsequent parameters either receive the declared default or go undefined.

 ```javascript
 import curry from 'crocks/helpers/curry'